Component Level Scores

 Water Discharge Permits (MPCA, January, 2009)

-Stream an Lake WQ Assessment Database (MPCA, April 2016)
+Stream and Lake WQ Assessment Database (MPCA, April 2016)

-The three water quality index values were combined into one mean (average) water quality score for each watershed.
-This mean value masks some of the variation found in each individual index, but serves to illustrate an overall gradient in results by basin and region.
+Three water quality index values were combined into one mean (average) water quality score for each watershed.

 Localized Pollution Source Index